rkdudkey/todoList-Team/README.md

 Minimum requirements - Add an entry, remove an entry, mark entry as complete.

+UI Sample

 Create a brief proposal of what the team plans to include in the project.
 A checklist will be fine.
-Add item button in text box
+Add item button in text box -- Natalie
-Remove item Button
+Remove item Button --Liz
-Completed item botton
+Completed item botton -- Soy
-Clear all lists button
+Clear all lists button --Soy

 Be sure to implement the topics you have learned in class up to this point.